|Heat Flow Reprise||EVA-2 Closeout|

 148:15:19 Scott: Shoot, no. Never!
 (Pause)

 [Jim got a second scoopful of soil from the bottom of the trench into the bag and, now, walks to the Rover.]148:15:26 Irwin: Okay, Joe.
 The soil samples from the bottom of the trench is in 252.

 148:15:32 Allen: 252; great.
 (Pause) And, Dave and Jim, we're coming up on fifteen minutes, "one-five" minutes, before closeout.

 148:15:51 Scott: Doing our best, Joe.

 148:15:52 Allen: Roger, and you've done yeoman service.
 (Pause)

 [Fendell followed Jim and we get a relatively good look as he seals the bag, puts it down, and gets another.
-Dave is at the back of the Rover getting a section of drill stem.]148:15:58 Scott: I have to get in your way there, old buddy.
+Dave is at the back of the Rover getting two drill stems out of an SCB and joining them together.
+See page 33 in the A15 Final Lunar Surface Procedures (9 Mb PDF).]148:15:58 Scott: I have to get in your way there, old buddy.

 148:16:00 Irwin: I'll get out of here.

 148:16:02 Scott: Yeah, that'd be a good idea.
 I need to use this area.

 [Dave goes to Jim's seat with the drill stem.
 He probably has the drill sitting on Jim's seat.]148:16:13 Irwin: Joe, I'm going to skip sampling the side (of the trench), I'm just going to sample the top over here.